alXKl/capstone_taxonomie-annotator/README.md

 </br>

 ## AWS - Architecture
-This web application is hosted on the AWS Cloud.
+This web application is hosted in the AWS Cloud.
 Here you can see the setup of the corresponding cloud-services:

 ![Overview](img/3d-nogrid.png)